zikunz/tp/docs/DeveloperGuide.md

 9. Repeat step 6 and 7 until there no more lines to be read from the save data.
 10. Show the user that the save data has been successfully loaded.

 ## 3.3.
-Creation or saving of save data
+Exit command and creation or saving of save data

 ## 3.4.
 Orders done and generation of receipt